Cessna 210 Centurion: Variants

 The Cessna 210 was manufactured in 26 model variants: C210, C210A-D, the Centurion C210E-H&J, Turbo Centurion T210F-H&J, the Centurion II C210K-N&R, the Turbo Centurion II T210K-N&R and the P210N&R. The 210N, T210N (turbocharged), and P210N (pressurized) versions were produced in the greatest quantity.
 The rarest and most expensive models were the T210R and P210R, which were produced only in small quantities in 1985-86.
-Several modifications and optional fittings are also available, including different engine installations, wingtip tanks, speed brakes, short-take-off-and-landing kits, and gear door modifications.
+Several modifications and optional fittings are also available, including different engine installations, wingtip tanks, speed brakes, STOL kits, and gear door modifications.

 The early strut-winged Cessna 210B was developed into a fixed-gear aircraft known as the Cessna 205.
 This spawned an entirely new family of Cessna aircraft, including the 206 and the eight-seat 207.